antoinemineau/pokesniperswarner/README.md

 Launch
 ======

-	php pokesniperswarner.php
+	php pokesniperswarner.class.php

-By default it warns you when finding pokemon with IV >= 90 and it calls the API every 20 seconds.
+By default it warns you when finding pokemon with IV >= 90 and it calls the API every 15 seconds.

 You can change those values by adding arguments to the launcher :